harrybhai123/Harry-Movies-app/README.md

 ## Contributing
    Contributions to the Movies App are welcome!
 If you have any ideas for improvements or bug fixes, please submit a pull request.
 Additionally, feel free to open issues for any feature requests or problems encountered.

+## Acknowledgements
+ The Movies App utilizes the API provided by The Movie Database (TMDb) to fetch movie data.
+Special thanks to TMDb for providing the necessary resources to develop this application.

+## Contact
+For any inquiries or questions, please contact.

+Happy movie browsing! 🎬

 <br>
 <a href="https://harrymoviesapp.netlify.app/">See Website 👈</a>